ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Figure: A request initiated by A by giving data to B. The asynchronous response from B follows.
 {:.figcaption}

 This simple BBL notation can grow with your needs.
-For example you can start modeling only undirected connections, add data flows by giving your connetions a direction and extend even more by adding control flow indication with calling sequences later.
+For example you can start modeling with undirected connections, add data flows by giving your connections a direction and extend even more by adding control flow indication with calling sequences later.